Enterprise (ride): UFO

 HUSS used the basis of the Enterprise for another ride called the UFO.
 This ride was similar in operation, but the cars did not swing freely and riders stood up facing the center of the ride.
 Similarly to most Enterprise rides, there are no restraints due to the centrifugal force experienced on the ride.
 This ride is no longer in production.

 Fly Away

 HUSS also used the design of the Enterprise for a newer attraction called Fly Away.
 In this version, riders lay on their stomachs to simulate the feeling of flying.
 This version also has the capability to spin riders forwards or backwards.

 Schwarzkopf

 The Schwarzkopf versions of the Enterprise have either 16 or 21 gondolas, thus having a different diameter of the wheel.
 The gondolas are also smaller than the HUSS version.
 Originally, the gondolas were produced in-house; they were later replaced by gondolas manufactured separately by Reverchon.

 Heinz Fähtz

 Heinz Fähtz manufactured some 16-gondola Enterprises.
-The only known operating park model is at Darien Lake, installed in 1981.
+The only known operating park model is at Six Flags Darien Lake, installed in 1981.
 Another portable ride is traveled in New Zealand by Mahons Amusements, loading on 2 trailers complete with backflash.